The Inner Pusher

 Relieve Stress Naturally: Balance Your Inner Pusher

-The reason many people find it difficult to relax, to let go, or even to successfully do relaxation techniques that are meant to reduce stress naturally, such as meditation and deep breathing, is that they are identified with an energy pattern or inner self called the Pusher.
+Do you find it difficult to relax, to let go, or even to successfully do relaxation techniques that are meant to reduce stress naturally, such as meditation and deep breathing?
+It may be because you’re identified with an energy pattern or inner self called the pusher.

-The Pusher is a part of the human psyche which many of us are controlled by, without us even knowing it.
-Its role is to keep you moving on to the next thing, whatever that may be for you.
+The pusher is a part of the human psyche many of us are controlled by, without us knowing it’s happening.
+Its role is to keep us moving on to the next thing, whatever that may be.

-It works hand-in-hand with the Inner Critic and the Perfectionist.
-The Inner Critic points out your shortcomings, your inner Perfectionist tries to make you ‘better’, and the Pusher pushes you to action, often making lists and schedules for you.
+It works hand-in-hand with the inner critic and the perfectionist.
+Your inner critic points out your shortcomings, your inner perfectionist tries to make you ‘better’, and your pusher pushes you to action, often making lists and schedules for you.

-• If your Inner Critic tells you you are not achieving much in life, and you decide to achieve more, then your Pusher tells you to write some goals, attend seminars and read books on success, look up web sites for even more guidance, find a mentor, and so on.
-(See this piece on goal setting.)
+• If your inner critic tells you you’re not achieving much in life, and you decide to achieve more, then your pusher tells you to write some goals, attend seminars and read books on success, look up web sites for even more guidance, find a mentor, and so on.
+(See this piece on goal setting for how to set goals consciously.)

-• If your Inner Critic tells you you are not spiritual enough or that you are too stressed and focused on future achievements, then your Pusher makes you attend yoga classes five times a week and meditate every morning.
-Yet when you find it difficult to meditate and lose yourself in the present your Inner Critic tells you you’re not doing it properly, and so your Perfectionist makes you try harder, maybe with help from the Pusher who now makes you go to yoga twice a day, because you obviously haven’t released all the blocks and tension from your body and so you need to keep working on it!
+• If your inner critic tells you you’re not spiritual enough or that you’re too stressed and focused on future achievements, then your pusher makes you attend yoga classes five times a week and meditate every morning.
+Yet when you find it difficult to meditate and lose yourself in the present, your inner critic tells you you’re not doing it properly, and so your perfectionist makes you try harder, maybe with help from the pusher who now makes you go to yoga twice a day, because you obviously haven’t released all the blocks and tension from your body and so you need to keep working on it!

-But every time you have a thought about something you should do, and you feel propelled to action, that is your inner Pusher at work.
+But every time you have a thought about something you should do, and you feel propelled to action, that’s your inner pusher at work.

-Even if you are resting, and you start to think of what to do after your rest, that’s your Pusher again.
+Even if you’re resting, and you start to think of what to do after your rest, that’s your pusher again.
 It might even make you jump up from the sofa and do whatever it is it has reminded you about.

 Or you procrastinate.
 Or do unnecessary things.
 Procrastination is a sure sign of an over-active Pusher.

-The Pusher can also be responsible for health problems such as migraines, heart conditions, neck and back problems.
+The pusher can also contribute to health problems such as migraines, heart conditions, neck and back problems.

-Think of some of the things you believe you ‘need’ to do.
-This will instantly bring in the Pusher.
+This is a simple exercise: All you need to do is think of some of the things you believe you ‘need’ to do.
+This will instantly fire up your pusher.

-And if you meditate with your Pusher sitting beside you rather than in your lap, your meditation will actually work.
+And if you sit down to meditate with your Pusher beside you — rather than on top of you — the meditation might actually work.

-When you realise you’ve got your Pusher operating strongly and you would like to turn down its power, try the following:
+When you realise you’ve got your Pusher operating strongly and you’d like to turn down its power, try the following:

-Sit (if you can) or stand still and start to fantasize about doing nothing.
+Sit (if you can) or stand still, and start to fantasise about doing nothing.

 Maybe you’re on a deserted island, lying under a palm tree, or maybe you’re on the couch at home staring out the window.

-If you feel the impulse to get going again, try to be present in that feeling and examine it.
-Is there any anxiety with it?
+If you feel the impulse to get going again, try to stay present in that feeling and examine it — Is there any anxiety with it?
 If so, what is it about?
 If thoughts about getting things done occur to you, question them.
-Find out why it is so important to do those things now.
+Find out why it’s so important to do those things now.

 If you really can’t stay still and must do something, then try to take some of those relaxed feelings from your fantasy with you.
 Hold a mental and/or feeling image of you in your ‘doing nothing surroundings’ and carry it with you wherever you go.

-Your Pusher might just add this exercise to its to-do list, making the exercise yet another thing that is causing you stress.
+Your pusher might just add this exercise to its to-do list, making the exercise yet another thing causing you stress.

 If that happens, and you can’t get into doing the exercise, just cross it off your list!

-To find out more about the various inner selves that make up who you are, please read my book Which Self Are You?.
+To find out more about the various inner selves that make up who you are, you can read my book Which Self Are You?.

 Please Share!